mjonreplay/brighthr/README.md

 The table headers "Employee Name," "Start Date," "Approval Status," and "Absence Type" are all clickable and allow sorting the array in ascending or descending order.

 ## To-do
- - Remove console.logs
+- Remove all console.log statements.
- - Add API errors and loading states
+- Implement error handling for API calls, including catch blocks and loading/failure states.
- - Add tests for API calls
+- Write tests to cover API fetch scenarios for both success and failure cases.
- - Add ascending / descending icons to the table headers, this will show user is able to click
+- Add ascending/descending icons to the table headers to indicate that they are clickable.
+- Future-proof the table by setting a maximum height and enabling scrolling for the table content.
+- Make the table header row sticky to remain visible during scrolling.

 # Getting Started